Ivip - a scalable routing and addressing architecture for the Internet

 My suggestion for a Recommendation

-This does not cover Fred Templin's IRON architecture, which he is extensively developing in June and July 2010.
+This does not cover the current version of Fred Templin's IRON architecture, which he developed extensively developing the middle of 2010 and to early September, when it was being readied to become an RFC.

 "Overloading" of Loc & ID functions is good for hosts and should be maintained

 msg07017.html (2010-06-22.)
-A critique of all Core Edge Elimination (CEE, AKA Locator / Identity Separation) architectures.
-(LISP is not such an architecture - it is a Core-Edge Separation architecture, as is Ivip and Fred Templin's IRON.)
+A critique of all Core Edge Elimination (CEE, AKA Locator / Identity Separation) architectures including GSE, HIP and ILNP.
+(The LISP protocol is not such an architecture - it is a Core-Edge Separation architecture, as is Ivip and Fred Templin's IRON.)

 On 2010-07-08, Dae Young Kim supported this viewpoint (msg07074.html), though I understand his ideal arrangement involves the IP address pointing to a node (host) rather than to one of its interfaces, as it does today.